cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Information gathering with the objective of learning as much as possible about the composition, configuration and security mechanisms of the application.
 Unlike Scraping, Footprinting is an enumeration of the application itself, rather than the data.
 It is used to identify all the URL paths, parameters and values and process sequences (i.e. to determine entry points, also called the attack surface).
 As the application is explored, additional paths will be identified which in turn need to be examined.

-Some aspects of **OAT-004 Fingerprinting** together with **OAT-011 Scraping** would be used to perform reverse engineering which is more focused on understanding all the detailed underlying logic.
 Footprinting can also include brute force, dictionary and guessing of file and directory names.
 Fuzzing may also be used to identify further application resources and capabilities.

-Footprinting is much more comprehensive than **OAT-004 Fingerprinting** which only looks for key indicators.
-Footprinting attempts to enumerate the whole application scope.
-Foot printing does not include attempts to exploit weaknesses.
+However, it does not include attempts to exploit weaknesses.

 #### Other Names and Examples